quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part35_Instrumental_Co.md

 Background context: Implementing TD learning with eligibility traces involves updating value functions based on the difference between expected and actual rewards, weighted by eligibility traces.
 :p How can TD learning be implemented using eligibility traces?
 ??x
 TD learning updates value functions using a combination of on-policy updates and predictions.
-Eligibility traces \( \eta(s, a) \) are used to weight the impact of past state-action pairs in the update process.
+Eligibility traces $\eta(s, a)$ are used to weight the impact of past state-action pairs in the update process.

 ```java
 public class TDLearning {